uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.1.8 =
+* Fix for widget being used in the Beaver Builder widget interface.

 = 3.1.7 =
 * Plugin is now translatable (internationalization).
 Props @maxgx for getting the ball rolling and creating a translation.